 The first component on the right hand side of the equation represents the population average 0y for the trait y, and the deviation of each individual’s trait mean from that population average (Iyi, generally called individual level or individual intercept).
 All the other elements occurring on the right hand side of the equation represent also deviations from the average of the trait in that population.

-Let’s now go to the end of the equation, where we find the error eyhij.
-At the left of the error term we have Gyj that represents the deviation from the population average of trait y for a group j (this means that all the individuals of a given group j share the same value of G (G follows a normal distribution with a mean = 0 and variance = VG).
+Let’s now go to the end of the equation, where we find the residual eyhij.
+The residual term represents unaccounted effects on the phenotype which could be biological effects and/or measurement errors.
+At the left of the error term we have Gyj that represents the deviation from the population average of trait y for a group j (this means that all the individuals of a given group j share the same value of G (G follows a normal distribution with a mean = 0 and variance = Var(G)).
 The concept of grouping is wide ranging from genetic similarities (e.g. families) to spatial aggregations (e.g. territories) and diet compositions and could be specific to the each study.

 The last three components (1y + S1yi).x1hi + (2y + S2yi).x2hi + (12y + S12yi)x1hi.x2hi represent two different environmental effects and their interaction that you could use to generate different sources of variation for your simulations.